clpstar1/pixelcrab/README.md

 or
 - run with `cargo run -- args`

-tip: run the executable with --help to see how to execute the program.
+tip: run the executable with --help to see what options the program takes.